9 Strategies to Make Your Diet Resolutions Stick

-You’ve probably heard breakfast is the most important meal of the day, and for good reason.
-Research shows eating a healthy breakfast can increase overall nutrient intake, boost immunity, sharpen memory, improve mood and help with weight management.
+You’ve probably heard that breakfast is the most important meal of the day, and for good reason.
+Eating a healthy breakfast can increase overall nutrient intake, boost immunity, sharpen memory, improve mood and help with weight management.
 “Eat breakfast every day.
-This is a tangible, easy daily resolution that tends to stick because it gets quick results and it is fairly doable for most people,” says Misti Gueron, M.S., RD.
-To get the most out of your morning meal, make sure you get adequate protein to keep you satisfied and full until your next meal.
-All too often breakfast foods -- breakfast bars, sugary yogurts, cereals and muffins -- tend to be high in refined carbohydrates, which will leave you feeling foggy, fatigued and hungry in a few hours.
-Easy-to-incorporate protein foods to fuel your morning resolution routine include eggs, nuts and nut butters, seeds (e.g., chia and flaxseed) and yogurt without added sugar.
+This is a tangible, easy daily resolution that tends to stick because it gets quick results,” says Misti Gueron, M.S., RD.
+To get the most out of your morning meal, make sure you get adequate protein to keep you feeling satisfied and full until your next meal.
+Protein-rich breakfast items include eggs, nuts, nut butters, seeds (e.g., chia and flaxseed) and yogurt without added sugar.

 REDUCE YOUR SALT INTAKE

 If you’re looking to reduce your salt intake, you’re not alone.
-Reducing salt intake is an important diet resolution for many people.
 According to the American Heart Association, most people consume about 3,400 milligrams of sodium a day -- more than twice the heart-healthy recommendation of 1,500 milligrams.
-Too much salt intake has been linked to chronic conditions like high blood pressure, osteoporosis and cancer.
-To make salt reduction a resolution you can stick with, lemons can help.
-Research by master chefs from Johnson and Wales University and Sunkist created a blend using lemons that can help reduce salt by as much as 75 percent without losing flavor.
-For a two to four serving recipe calling for salt, use a blend of a quarter teaspoon of salt and a half teaspoon of lemon and zest before/during cooking and finish with two-and-a-half teaspoons of lemon juice.
-(Relationship disclosure: The author, Patricia Bannan, M.S., RDN, works with Sunkist.)
+High salt intake has been linked to chronic conditions that include osteoporosis, hypertension and cancer.
+To make salt reduction a resolution you can stick with, try flavoring your foods with lemon juice or fresh herbs, which can add a boost of flavor sans the sodium.

 20 Sneaky Sources of Sodium